 Institute for Safe Medication Practices, Monitoring FDA MedWatch Reports: Anticoagulants the Leading Reported Drug Risk in 2011 in “QuarterWatch,” T. J. Moore, M. R. Cohen, and C. D. Furberg, eds.
 (Horsham, PA: Institute for Safe Medication Practices, May 2012), 11. https://www.ismp.org/quarterwatch/anticoagulants-reported-drug-risk

-To read a more detailed and technical discussion of the FDA’s proposed new guidelines, click on the PDF below.
+To read the FDA’s new, proposed guidelines, click on the PDF below.